-Meet our summer Senior Interviewers!
+Meet our Senior Interviewers!
 Each year the Admissions office selects an impressive group of seniors to conduct our on-campus interviews.
 They are some of the most involved student leaders on campus and love sharing their experiences with prospective students.
 Our seniors undergo a rigorous selection and training process to bring you the best of both worlds in your interview: a highly valued admissions representative and an enthusiastic Brandeis student.

 We cannot confirm your interviewer in advance or accommodate specific requests.
 However, we encourage you to browse our seniors' profiles to read about their exciting accomplishments.